 They are usually three dimensional and carved or painted as a particular character – sailors being the most popular, and several soldiers and clowns have also been found.
-In the Bethnal Green Toy Museum, there is one modelled as a First World War soldier – ‘Tommy Atkins’, said to have been made in the trenches.
+In the Bethnal Green Toy Museum, there is one modeled as a First World War soldier – ‘Tommy Atkins’, said to have been made in the trenches.

-One model was made commercially in the early 20th century, and is known as Mr. Jollyboy.
+One model was made commercially in the early 20th century, and is known as Mr Jollyboy.
 There is a story that an employee of the Strangers Hall Museum in Norwich found a cardboard box containing one of these jig dolls on top of a dustbin and removed it to the Museum: this doll was displayed at the Big Jig exhibition in 2004 (see photograph below).

 Jig dolls have been made for centuries, usually in garden sheds and on back-doorsteps, and used for entertainment at home, in pubs, on board ships and on the street.
 They are wooden dolls with jointed arms and legs, and a stick protruding from the back which is held and the doll ‘jigged’ up and down on a narrow board of flexible wood.
 Each doll is decorated differently, sometimes just painted, sometimes with fabric and additions such as ‘segs’ to the shoes, which create a dramatic clattering sound.
 They are a great visual attraction, and in skilled hands they also provide percussive rhythmic accompaniment.
 If you’ve got one, or know of someone who has, please do get in touch.